UFC 160: Velasquez vs Silva 2: Predictions & Analysis

 A few statistical edges stand out.
 Stephens throws significantly more leather — a 2.5 sig. strike per minute gap.
 Stephens is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Payan has tighter striking defense, making opponents miss more often.

 The Pick: Jeremy Stephens over Estevan Payan.
-We're leaning Stephens here at 72%, a solid but not overwhelming edge.
+The model is firm on this one: Stephens at 75%.

 Methodology